core-98/code-atlas/README.md

 - Place the resulting file at `public/data/companies.json` and redeploy.

 ## C++ refresher tab
-`page.tsx` loads the Markdown stored in `c_stl_crash_course.md` and renders it through the custom parser in `MarkdownRenderer`.
+- `page.tsx` loads the Markdown stored in `c_stl_crash_course.md` and renders it through the custom parser in `MarkdownRenderer`.
 Update the Markdown file to tweak the curriculum or swap in an entirely different study guide.
 No additional build steps are required.

+## Career Prep Guide tab
+- `JobPrepGuide` is the client-side component powering the third tab inside `home-tabs`.
+- The unlock form posts to `/api/career-auth`.
+When `CAREER_SECRET` is defined, only matching submissions unlock the session; without it, requests default to `valid: true`.
+- Successful unlocks persist in `sessionStorage` under `career-guide-access`, so reopening the tab in the same session keeps the content visible until the browser tab is closed.
+- Tailor the guidance by editing the data structures in `src/components/job-prep-guide.tsx` (resume variants, DSA schedules, outreach tooling, timelines, etc.).

 ## Deployment
 - Production builds are static-friendly; deploy on Vercel (recommended) or any platform that runs `next start`.